Guidance note on the impact on exempt European lawyers of the Government's Statutory Instrument on the basis of a 'no deal' EU exit scenario

 Questions and answers

-We define EELs (in the SRA Glossary) as More
+We defined EELs (in the SRA previous SRA Glossary) as: More

 'a member of an Establishment Directive profession:

-EELs may be managers or owners of recognised bodies, if approved as such by the SRA in accordance with rule 8.6 of the SRA Authorisation Rules 2011, because of provisions in the Legal Services Act 2007 and the Administration of Justice Act 1985.
+EELs are not defined in the new SRA glossary.
+However, in accordance with the statutory provisions referred to above, EELs may be managers or owners of recognised bodies, if approved as such by the SRA in accordance with Part 4 of the Authorisation of Firms Rules .

 Unless you are UK qualified lawyer, if you are an owner or manager of a recognised body and wish to continue to be after 31 December 2020, you will need to become an RFL.
 More